HosnaJabbari/Knotty/Original_CCJ/README.md

 ##### Installation:
 To install first insure you have installed the simfold library from the simfold folder.
-Then type into a command line:
+Then run from a command line in the Original_CCJ directory: autoreconf -i
-autoreconf -i
 ./configure SIMFOLD_HOME=<path to simfold library (default is /usr/local)>
 make